 3207 Prohibition of Harassment, Intimidation, and Bullying

-The district is committed to a safe and civil educational environment for all students, employees, parents/legal guardians, volunteers, and community members that is free from harassment, intimidation, or bullying.
-As defined in legislation, “Harassment, intimidation, or bullying” means any intentional electronic, written, verbal, or physical act, including but not limited to, one shown to be motivated by any characteristic in RCW 28A.640.010 and 28A.642.010, or other distinguishing characteristics, when the act:
+The district is committed to a safe and civil educational environment that is free from the harassment, intimidation, or bullying of any student.
+As defined in chapter 28A.600 RCW (Students), “Harassment, intimidation, or bullying” means any intentional electronic, written, verbal, or physical act, including but not limited to, one shown to be motivated by any characteristic in RCW 28A.640.010 and RCW 28A.642.010, or other distinguishing characteristics, when the act:

 - Physically harms a student or damages the student’s property;

 - Has the effect of substantially interfering with a student’s education;

 - Is so severe, persistent, or pervasive that it creates an intimidating or threatening educational environment; or

 - Has the effect of substantially disrupting the orderly operation of the school.

 Nothing in this section requires the affected student to actually possess a characteristic that is a basis for harassment, intimidation, or bullying.